psycopg/psycopg/docs/advanced/prepare.rst

   wasn't already, and executed as prepared from its first use.

 - Conversely, passing ``prepare=False`` to `!execute()` will avoid to prepare the query, regardless of the number of times it is executed.
-The default of the parameter is `!None`, meaning that the query is prepared if the conditions described above are met.
+The default for the parameter is `!None`, meaning that the query is prepared if the conditions described above are met.